detekoi/compact-chat-overlay/README.md

    - `?instance=gaming` for your gaming scene
    - `?instance=talking` for your talking/webcam scene
    - `?instance=intro` for your stream intro scene

-#### Option 2: Use the Chat Scene Creator (NEW!)

-The new Chat Scene Creator provides a comprehensive UI for creating and managing overlay instances:

-1. Open `chat-scene-creator.html` in your browser
-2. Create named chat scenes with custom settings
-3. Generate OBS-ready URLs for each scene
-4. Import/export scene configurations
-5. Get step-by-step OBS setup instructions

-The Chat Scene Creator makes it easy to manage multiple chat overlays for different scenes, with a user-friendly interface for all settings and detailed instructions for OBS integration.

 ### Configuring the Overlay